Relativistic Fluids, Hydrodynamic Frames and their Galilean versus Carrollian Avatars: Carrollian fluid dynamics

 As we have emphasized slightly above, \emph{ordinary Carrollian boosts in flat Carroll structures ($a_{ij}=\delta_{ij}$, $\Omega=1$, $b_i$ constants) do not satisfy the extra condition $\mathscr{L}_\upxi \uptheta^{\hat t}= 0$ (see \eqref{carkillflatsol-lie}), and thus no conservation law is necessarily associated with them}.
 This property was disregarded in Refs. \cite{dutch, dutch2, newdutch}, where the authors took for granted that such a conservation should exist in the primitive sense i.e. with $\mathcal{K}=0$ in \eqref{carnoncon}.\footnote{Notice that conservation might be valid with non-vanishing $\mathcal{K}$, if the latter is a generalized divergence.
 In flat space we find $\mathcal{K}=\Pi^i\left(B_i+ \Omega_i^{\hphantom{i}j}b_j\right)$ using Eqs. \eqref{carkillflatsol} and \eqref{carkillflatsol-lie}.
 Under the assumption of \emph{potential flow} (we borrow the Galilean language) $\Pi_i = \hat\partial_i \phi + \partial_t \phi_i$ with $\phi(t,\mathbf{x})$ and $\phi_i(t,\mathbf{x})$ the potential functions so that $\mathcal{K}=\hat \partial_i \phi U^i + \partial_t \phi_i U^i$ with $U^i = B^i+ \Omega^{ij} b_j$.
-In this very specific instance, there is a conserved Carrollian current associated with boosts and rotations, and components $\kappa -\phi_iU^i $ and $K^i - \phi U^i $ making \eqref{kilcarcon} vanish. } This unfortunate assumption led to the conclusion that $\Pi^i$ should vanish, as we have already pointed out.
-A similar reasoning in the Galilean case (see \eqref{galnoncon}) would amount to stating that the fluid momentum ought to vanish.
+In this very specific instance, there is a conserved Carrollian current associated with boosts and rotations, and components $\kappa -\phi_iU^i $ and $K^i - \phi U^i $ making \eqref{kilcarcon} vanish. } This assumption led to the conclusion that $\Pi^i$ should always vanish, as we have already pointed out.
+A similar reasoning in the Galilean case (see \eqref{galnoncon}) amounts to stating that the fluid momentum $P_i $ ought to vanish.
 This is a notoriously degenerate state, where either the fluid is absent, or motion is absent -- global equilibrium is reached.
 Having no intuition for Carrollian fluids, we leave open a teensy possibility for a state with vanishing energy flux to make sense.
-Such a state is by no means a consequence of any symmetry though.
-This feature will be recast at the end of Sec. \ref{carfluids2}, where besides the Carrollian current \eqref{invkappacar}, \eqref{invKcar}, more currents of the same sort appear, which may or may not be conserved as a consequence of the vanishing of a vector, be it the energy flux $\Pi^i$ met here, or another vector emerging in the small-$c$ expansion of the relativistic heat current.
+Such a state is by no means a consequence of any spacetime symmetry though.\footnote{Situations of this sort are not forbidden but are not demanded a priori.
+They may occur outside the realm of fluids.
+For instance, a Carrollian scalar field has always vanishing energy flux in its electric edition, and can be set to zero in magnetic some configurations \cite{newdutch, CM1, RBV22}.
+However, this flux is generically non-zero in the magnetic version, although configurations do exist for which it vanishes.} This feature will be recast at the end of Sec. \ref{carfluids2}, where besides the Carrollian current \eqref{invkappacar}, \eqref{invKcar}, more currents of the same sort appear, which may or may not be conserved as a consequence of the vanishing of a vector, be it the energy flux $\Pi^i$ met here, or another vector emerging in the small-$c$ expansion of the relativistic heat current.